Australian Adventure Activity Standard

 Voluntary guidelines for conducting safer outdoor activities

-On Tuesday November 26th at 12:30 pm (AEST), we will be hosting a webinar to look at the various features of the new AAAS framework; the best ways to implement the standard and good practice guides for your organisation; and provide an opportunity for you to ask questions about the new framework.
+On Tuesday November 26th at 12:30 pm (AEST), we hosted a webinar to look at the various features of the new AAAS framework and the best ways to implement the standard and good practice guides in your organisation.

 The Australian Adventure Activity Standard (AAAS) and related Good Practice Guides (GPGs) provide a voluntary good-practice framework for safe and responsible planning and delivery of led outdoor adventure activities with dependent participants.

 They are designed to ensure effective, responsible, sustainable and safe delivery of adventure activities to dependent participants.
 They can help people across the outdoor sector to develop appropriately managed adventure activities which enhance individuals and our communities, while protecting the environment and culturally significant places.
 In doing this, these documents can help ensure that people will continue to enjoy the benefits of adventure activities well into the future.

 The good practice framework is provided in:

 - The AAAS – this addresses the common ‘requirements’ for all types of adventure activities